-International Fashion Business is run by teachers and international lecturers with expert experience, ensuring hands-on and in-depth knowledge of the industry.
+The International Fashion Business course is run by teachers and international lecturers with expert experience, ensuring hands-on and in-depth knowledge of the industry.
 It includes field trips to a major company, a trade fair and internship opportunities.
 Students will also have the possibility to visit WGSN headquarters in London, or a Fashion Show in London.
-The course will be completed through the application and completion of two main projects: a startup as a product-driven company and the overseas expansion of a finance-driven label.
+The course will be completed through the application and completion of two main projects: a startup as a product-driven company, and the overseas expansion of a finance-driven label.

 Lessons take place from January to September and amount to a total of 700 contact hours.
-There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
+Thereafter, there is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
-Candidates will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.
+Candidates will be selected after an enrolment questionnaire and an interview with the leading teacher of the course.

 The key areas of Fashion Analysis, Report and Data Production and Business Application are interlaced in the following eight course modules:

 Fashion Business Trends